curzel-it/kivy-material-ui/README.md

 ![alt tag]( https://github.com/Cuuuurzel/kivy-material-ui/blob/master/images/screenshot.png )

 ### Custom kivy theme
 You will need to replace the 'defaulttheme-0.png' with mine.
 ( Path is ~kivy/data/images )
+I've also developed some fork of kivy.uix.popup, adding title font, color and align customizations.

 ### Widgets
 Most widget are direct subclasses of standard ones.